 The ACO comprehensive examination covers the material specified in the syllabi.
 The examination is normally administered twice a year, before the beginning of the Fall and Spring semesters.
 The examination consists of two parts:

 Each part will be offered during each sitting and students may sign up for one or both parts.
 Students may repeat either part, but only the most recent score will count.
-Students will have five hours to solve the four problems of Part I (four hours for those writing three problems) and four hours to solve three problems on the second day.
+Students will have five hours to solve the four problems of Part I (four hours for those writing three problems) and four hours to solve the three problems of Part II.
 For each problem there will be an authorized source, usually a book or two, same for each student.
 In addition to the authorized sources, each student will be permitted to bring his or her own notes and class materials.
 Effort will be made to select a well-lit room with ample desk space and comfortable chairs, such as Skiles 114.